bilalnurhusien/DijkstrasAlgorithm/readme.txt

 	This program was created for the C++ for C programmers Part 1 course on coursera.
 	It uses Dijkstra's algorithm to compute the shortest path between two vertices.
+	To compile the code, run make.
+To run the program, enter ./main

 Description: